 Mrs Jill Williams

 Jill is a law graduate and member of the Institute of Chartered Accountants for England and Wales, who has extensive experience of financial management and some legal experience in property matters.
-She worked 27 years for Pittards plc, a leather manufacturing company based in Yeovil since 1826, joining as finance and planning manager in 1989, and working her way through to company secretary, HR director and finance director.
-Jill is currently a non-executive director of Pittards and a generalist adviser for Citizens Advice Sedgemoor.
+She worked 28 years for Pittards plc, a leather manufacturing company based in Yeovil since 1826, joining as finance and planning manager in 1989, and working her way through to company secretary, HR director and finance director before spending her final 18 months with the company as a non-executive director.
+Jill is currently a generalist adviser for Citizens Advice Sedgemoor.